Using Your A/R to Fund Your Short-Term Capital Needs

 Advantages of Receivables Based Financing

 - A loan secured by receivables is usually a continuous financing arrangement.
-As the firm generates new receivables that are acceptable to the lender, they are pledged and add to the base from which the firm can borrow.
-Old receivables are replaced by new, causing the amount of the loan to fluctuate.
+As the firm generates new receivables that are acceptable to the lender, they are pledged and added to the base from which the firm can borrow.
+Old receivables are replaced by new ones, causing the amount of the loan to fluctuate.
 The more sales the firm makes, the more money (cash flow) is available to finance its short-term requirements.

 - These loans do not require a monthly principal payment.